 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We will share your personal information with third-party service providers or other entities in the group as part of our regular reporting activities on company performance, in the context of a business reorganization or group restructuring exercise, for system maintenance support and hosting of data.
+We will share your personal information with third-party service providers or other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganization or group restructuring exercise, for system maintenance support and hosting of data.

 For residents in the European Economic Area, we will transfer the personal information we collect about you to the United States and may transfer your personal information to another country in which we conduct business, such as India, Malaysia, Australia, South Africa, or Canada.
 Your personal information may also be transferred, stored or processed in a country where our service providers and/or partners are located.
 For each of these countries, including the United States, there may not be an adequacy decision by the European Commission.
 This means that the country to which we transfer your data may not be deemed to provide an adequate level of protection for your personal information.